esm7/obsidian-map-view/README.md

 Finally, you can configure the color used for the edges on the map using any valid [HTML color name](https://www.w3schools.com/tags/ref_colornames.asp) or a hex value like `#faebd7`.

-**Note:** heavily-linked maps are resource-intensive, so it's advisable to turn on links display only when your markers are reasonably filtered.
+**Warning!** heavily-linked maps are resource-intensive, so it's advisable to turn on links display only when your markers are reasonably filtered.
+Due to the way they work, links may need to be recalculated every time notes with geolocations are changed.
+Open Map Views (even background ones) with thousands of visible links may cause hiccups when typing inside geolocation notes that are included in these views' filters.

 ![](img/links.png)